Ulfzerk/logseq_notes/pages/Autoencoder.md

 - An autoencoder is a type of artificial neural network used to learn efficient codings of unlabeled data (unsupervised learning)
-	- It learns an encoding function that transforms the input data and
+	- It learns an encoding function that transforms the input data and decoding function that recreates the input data from the encoded representation.
+- ### Use cases
+	-